 If you want to stick with cane sugar, sometimes you'll find brands that will actually say vegan but most are not certified vegan and therefore, cannot advertise that.

-Here are a few other words that you can look for to feel confident that your sugar is vegan:
+Here are a few other words that you can look for to feel confident that your sugar is, indeed, vegan:

 When a label uses any of these adjectives, you can rest assured that it has not been filtered with bone char.
 In the organic practice, the sugar cane juices are boiled, spun in a centrifuge, and dried into sugar crystals.
 These sugars are not as pure white but can be substituted in any recipe.

 There are many options for vegan sugar.
 This is my favorite brand.
 Not only is it vegan but it's GMO-free and fair trade.
 (Fair Trade is incredibly important in the sugar industry.
-I’m not going to get into that here, but you can read all about it on your own.)
-Wholesome! products bake and cook exactly as one would expect sugar to and they also carry brown sugar and powdered sugar, too!
+I'm not going to get into that here, but you can read all about it here.)

 A few other vegan sugar brands to look out for: